legoandmars/BeatSaberCustomNotes/README.md

 Adds custom notes to beat saber

 # Installation Instructions
-Compile the project into a dll.
-Put the DLL into your Beat Saber/Plugins.
+Put the prebuilt "CustomNotes.dll" into your beat saber Plugins folder.
-Create a new folder in your beat saber directory named "CustomNotes" and add everything from the "EXAMPLE Custom Notes" folder into it.

 To switch note models, press the "N" key.